twilio/twilio-java/README.md

 ## Announcements

 * **The default branch name for this repository has been changed to `main` as of 07/27/2020.**
-* **The upcoming release of the Twilio Java Helper Library (8.0.0) on October 1, 2020 will not be compatible with Java 7.
-Projects which use Java 7 or earlier will not be able to upgrade the Twilio Helper Library from 8.0.0 onwards.**

 ## Documentation